linode/apl-api/src/tasks/README.md

 KeyCloak SSO configuration:

-Running the tasks script will bootstrap all the configs for setting up an OIDC Provider Expected environment variables need to be sourced from the `.env.dev` file in the local workstation, which can be created from the `.secrets` file, in the company shared drive.
+Running the tasks script will bootstrap all the configs for setting up any OIDC Provider.
+Expected environment variables need to be sourced from the `.env.dev` file in the local workstation, which can be created from the `.secrets` file, in the company shared drive.

 For example:

 ```
-npm run tasks:keycloak-dev
 npm run tasks:keycloak
 ```